 Circle Back To The Best Doctors Around

-To ensure you are treated properly it is important to make an appointment with orthopedic surgeons who have extensive experience in rotator cuff care.
+To ensure you are treated properly it is important to Schedule online with orthopedic surgeons who have extensive experience in rotator cuff care.
 Attempting to care for a potential rotator cuff injury on your own can lead to even more damage, more aggressive treatment, and an extended recovery.
 In the Midwest you won’t find more experienced and caring orthopedic shoulder physicians than those at IBJI.
 The Illinois Bone and Joint Institute is your best choice for diagnosis and treatment of rotator cuff injures, as well as any other orthopedic problem you may face.

 *This content is for information only and is not intended to replace the diagnosis, treatment, or medical advice from your treating healthcare professionals.
 The content does not provide medical advice, does not constitute the practice of medicine or other healthcare professional services, and does not create a doctor-patient relationship.
 You should not rely on this information as a substitute, nor does it replace professional medical advice, diagnosis, or treatment.
 If you have concerns or questions, seek the advice of your healthcare professionals.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
 Do not rely on electronic communications or communicate through this website for immediate, urgent medical needs.
 This website is not designed to facilitate medical emergencies.
 The use of the information is at the reader’s own risk.
 The links are provided for information and convenience only.
 We cannot accept responsibility for the sites linked or the information found here.
 A link does not imply an endorsement of a site.